Republicans hope Supreme Court fight boosts Trump’s reelection bid, helps GOP hold Senate majority

-The fears underscore the gamble Trump and Senate Majority Leader Mitch McConnell (R-Ky.) are taking, as they try to refocus the electorate from the president’s ham-handed coronavirus response and toward issues that typically rally their party: Partisan Supreme Court battles recently boosted the GOP, helping Trump to victory and saving McConnell’s majority in 2016, then expanding that majority in 2018.
+The fears underscore the gamble Trump and Senate Majority Leader Mitch McConnell (R-Ky.) are taking as they try to refocus the electorate from the president’s ham-handed coronavirus response and toward issues that typically rally their party: Partisan Supreme Court battles recently boosted the GOP, helping Trump to victory and saving McConnell’s majority in 2016, then expanding that majority in 2018.

 Among some of the president’s advisers, jitters stem from a recent internal Republican poll discussed among officials in the White House and the Trump campaign this week that contained an alarming range of signs about the vacancy, according to people who reviewed it.
 The poll — conducted over the weekend among about 1,500 likely voters in 17 swing states, including Arizona, Wisconsin, Florida, North Carolina and Pennsylvania — showed that 51 percent of voters said they trust Biden more than Trump to handle the vacancy, while only 43 percent said they trusted Trump.

-The document also showed that only 28 percent of the voters said they would be more likely to vote for Trump if a replacement is confirmed, while 38 percent said they would be less likely.
+The document also found that only 28 percent of the voters said they would be more likely to vote for Trump if a replacement is confirmed, while 38 percent said they would be less likely.
 And 52 percent said the Senate should hold hearings after the election, while 41 percent said it should hold hearings before the election.

 At the same time, Democrats argue that the renewed interest has bolstered their own fundraising, pointing to the more than $200 million that ActBlue, the party’s online fundraising platform for small-dollar donations, has raised since Ginsburg’s death Friday.
 They also say the battle will sharpen their focus on health care, with the Supreme Court set to hear oral arguments in mid-November on the Trump administration’s case to strike down the Affordable Care Act, including its popular protections for people with preexisting conditions.